Vaibhav9821/CLIENT-CONSULTANT-CHAT-WEB-APPLICATION-USING-REACT-AND-FIREBASE/README.md

-During my internship, I worked on building a real-time **Client–Consultant communication platform** using **React and Firebase**.
+A real-time Client–Consultant communication platform with firbase datbase using React and Firebase.
 I developed this project a few months ago, and today I’m finally sharing it as part of my learning journey 😊

 This project helped me understand how real-world applications handle authentication, role-based access, and real-time communication.

 Client–Consultant Chat Web Application | React + Firebase
 Key Features: